bangsluke/bangsluke.github.io/docusaurus/docs/Projects/Dorkinians Website/6SettingsPage.md

 3. **Install as PWA**: For the best experience, install the app as a PWA on your mobile device

-4. **Monitor Updates**: Keep an eye on update notifications to ensure you're using the latest version
+4. **Monitor Updates**: Keep an eye on update notifications to ensure you're using the latest version.
+Use the "Check for Updates" feature regularly

 5. **Expand Navigation Tree**: Expand the Available Screens section to see all available pages at a glance

 6. **Use Settings as Hub**: The Settings page serves as a central hub - use it to quickly navigate to any section

+7. **Access Help**: Use the Help button to access complete documentation when you need assistance

+8. **Provide Feedback**: Use the feedback option to share your thoughts and help improve the app

 :::warning
 If database seeding fails, some statistics may not be available.
 Check the database status and contact support if issues persist.
 :::

 > [Back to Table of Contents](#table-of-contents)